 Americans love their cats.
-It explains the fact that nearly 43 million American households are owned by felines.
+It explains the fact that nearly 43 million American households1 are owned by felines.
 While toys aren’t high on the list of expenses, we like to spoil our pets.
 After all, they make it so fun to watch.
-You may be surprised to learn that we share more cat videos than selfies, to the tune of over 3.8 million versus 1.4 million.
+You may be surprised to learn that we share more cat videos than selfies, to the tune of over 3.8 million versus 1.4 million2.

 Pet owners know that cats are tenacious when it comes to playing.
 Part of the reason is that many toys simulate hunting.
 Think of how many products resemble mice, squirrels, and birds.
 That instinct runs strong in felines.
 In many ways, cats are closer to their wild nature than dogs.
 Canines diversified into so many different roles.
 Hunting often gets lost, especially in companion animals.

-All in all, we think this is the best cat toy of 2021.
+All in all, we think this is the best cat toy.

 The KONG Active Feather Teaser Cat Toy is one of the best cat toys for the money.
 Teasing a cat with a lure like this one is sure to be a hit.
 It gets high marks for how much it will entertain your pet.
 The only problem is that you may have a hard time getting him to stop playing.
 It comes in three shapes that resemble animals that your kitten will recognize.